 4. Edges and Borders Look Ragged

-Clean edges along driveways, walkways, and planting beds are one of the highest-impact visual details in a well-maintained lawn.
-If your edges are ragged, overgrown, or inconsistent, the entire property looks unkempt regardless of how the lawn itself looks.
+Clean edges along driveways, walkways, and planting beds are one of the highest-impact visual elements of a well-maintained lawn.
+If your edges are consistently overgrown or uneven, it's usually a sign that the lawn isn't getting consistent professional attention.